 a) It is unlawful for any person to stop, stand, or park a vehicle, whether occupied or not, for more than five (5) minutes on the street, or on the public right-of-way adjacent to the street, directly in front of or immediately adjacent to the front entrance to any single-family detached dwelling, as defined in Section 27-523, without the expressed or implied consent of the owner or occupant of such dwelling.

 For purposes of this section, the term "right-of-way" shall be defined as that area between the paved surface of any public street intended or designed for vehicular traffic and the property line of the abutting real property.

-In order for this provision to apply, the owner or occupant shall give notice of the restriction by erecting an official sign, of their own making or purchased, which complies with the department of public works, transportation division specifications for such signs.
+In order for this provision to apply, the owner or occupant shall give notice of the restriction by erecting an official sign, of their own making or purchased, which complies with the Department of Transportation and Stormwater Services specifications for such signs.
 The sign shall be fabricated from a durable weather-resistant material.
 The sign shall be placed and centered directly in front of the entrance to the dwelling on or slightly behind the property line, parallel to and facing the street.
-The signshall designate and protect one (1) parking space twenty-two (22) feet in length along the front of the property directly in front of and eleven (11) feet to either side of the sign.
+The sign shall designate and protect one (1) parking space twenty-two feet (22') in length along the front of the property directly in front of and eleven feet (11') to either side of the sign.